shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "Y… yes… sir," Ersatzica grimaced.

-"That's more like.
+"That's more like it.
 Now go run 5 laps!"
 The coach wolf howled, "Run!"

 "But I can't!
 You see, I have this scar—"